-- General concept of space.

 - General concept of architectural space.

 - Sacred / Communal / Personal space.

 - Use of space / Conversion of space.

 - Visual communication.

 - Light / Sound / Surface.

 - Application of subject / Form of subject.

 - Design of University Spaces.

 Successful candidates in the semester will be expected to attend lectures on a regular basis, complete written exams, practical tests and submit a valid entry to the closed competition.
 (2 credits)